 Have you been to any events put on by the College (the Inside the Industry series, for example)?

 Yes there are events happening every week, my planner is always filled with events that I need to attend.
 I've attended a few seminars - Mental Health Issues, Beyond Fashion, LCF Careers.
 I've been to 6 of UAL's fresher's events, 2 fairs - the extracurricular activities fair at LCC and part time job fair at CSM.
-In future I'll be attending a lot more seminars, like the postgraduate psychology lectures and visits to museums arranged by my course and the language center (as I'm learning Mandarin through Languages, Arts and Culture society).
+In future I'll be attending a lot more seminars, like the postgraduate psychology lectures and visits to museums arranged by my course and the language centre (as I'm learning Mandarin through Languages, Arts and Culture society).

 What do you hope to get out of the course?